-Entry to the mosque is free but you need to follow a strict dress code – a long gown with no arms and legs showing for women and head covered with a scarf.
-A gown is provided in case the visitor is not dressed according to the dress code.
+Entry to the mosque is free, but you need to follow a strict dress code – a long gown with no arms and legs showing for women and head covered with a scarf.
+A gown is provided if the visitor is not dressed according to the dress code.

 Sheikh Zayed Grand Mosque is easily one of the best places to visit in Abu Dhabi.

 Touted as the famous street food in the UAE, shawarma is like a doner.
-Soft and juicy meat is cooked on a spit with the shavings put in bread with condiments.
-Every person has their favorite place to grab a shawarma and it is the cheapest snack to eat when in the United Arab Emirates
+Soft and juicy meat is cooked on a spit with the shavings in bread with condiments.
+Every person has their favorite place to grab shawarma, and it is the cheapest snack to eat when in the United Arab Emirates.

-Shawarma is usually available during the evenings where you will find cafeterias lined with people just getting back from work if it is a weekday to queue for their shawarma.
-The most common types in the country are those made by either Lebanese or Indian restaurants.
+Shawarma is usually available during the evenings, where you will find cafeterias lined with people just returning from work if it is a weekday to queue for their shawarma.
+The most common types in the country are those made by Lebanese or Indian restaurants.
 Give both a try to see which one you like the most!

 #6 The Dubai Mall

-Apart from housing all the brands, I can think of, The Dubai Mall is famous for its aquarium and dancing fountains.
-The aquarium is also one of the largest in the world which gives tourists access to watch marine creatures like sharks and stingray.
+Besides housing all the brands I can think of, The Dubai Mall is famous for its aquarium and dancing fountains.
+The aquarium is also one of the largest in the world, allowing tourists to watch marine creatures like sharks and stingrays.

-Watching the fountains dance to music is also another attraction of the Dubai Mall.
-It’ss also a very good viewpoint to see the Burj Khalifa and is free of charge for all.
+Watching the fountains dance to music is another attraction of the Dubai Mall.
+It’s also a perfect viewpoint to see the Burj Khalifa, and it is free of charge.

 #8 Luxurious lifestyle

 If you’ve heard that people in Dubai live a luxurious life, you are wrong!
-This is one of the most common misconceptions that I’ve heard from foreigners.
-Not everyone is rich in UAE and many of them certainly don’t even own a car.
+This is one of the most common misconceptions I’ve heard from foreigners.
+Not everyone is rich in UAE, and many don’t even own a car.

-Yes, there does exist a certain percentage of the population that is rich and spends their money on the most incredulous things, but again there are workers here as well as common people who don’t often have the luxury to splurge.
+Yes, a certain percentage of the rich population spends their money on the most incredulous things, but again there are workers here as well as everyday people who don’t often have the luxury to splurge.

 #9 Burj Al Arab

 Often called a “7-star hotel”, the structure of Burj al Arab is created keeping the mast of a ship in mind.
-The name also roughly translates to the “tower of the Arab” and it is currently the fifth tallest hotel in the world.
-It is not only famous for its structure but also for the luxurious interiors of the rooms.
-One is certainly made to feel like a royal there as it’s not only one of the best hotels in Dubai, but also in the world.
+The name also roughly translates to the “Tower of the Arab” and is currently the world’s fifth tallest hotel.
+It is famous for its structure and the luxurious interiors of the rooms.
+One is certainly made to feel like a royal there, as it’s one of the best hotels in Dubai and the world.

 Entry for non-guests is restricted; however, the best way to look at the building from inside is to have a cup of coffee at the Burj Al Arab café.
-Alternatively, you can dine at one of the stellar restaurants at Burj Al Arab, all headed by Chefs that are well known in their expertise.
+Alternatively, you can dine at one of the stellar restaurants at Burj Al Arab, all headed by Chefs that are well-known for their expertise.

 The tower stands on a man-made island very close to Jumeirah Beach.
-During winters, locals usually pack a picnic and visit the beach with families where there is an unrestricted view of the tower
+During winter, locals usually pack a picnic and visit the beach with families, with an unrestricted view of the tower.

-You can also pair the souq trip with a ride on the traditional abra – a small boat made of wood.
-This was traditionally used as a mode of transport during UAE’s older days to travel short distances through water.
+You can also pair the souq trip with a ride on the traditional abra – a small wooden boat.
+This was traditionally used as a mode of transport during UAE’s older days to travel short distances by water.

 Known for its sweet taste, dates are the fruits of the desert.
 It is not uncommon to see the roads of the UAE lined with date palm trees heavy with the weight of the fruit.
-Most tourists take at least one box of fresh dates back to their country and it has almost become a form of souvenir now.
+Most tourists take at least one box of fresh dates back to their country, which has almost become a form of souvenir.